Jayasuryan0821/AlgoTrading-on-Kite/Final Project/README.md

-# Trading Strategy Analysis
+# Trading Strategy Analytics

-This repository contains a Jupyter Notebook that implements a comprehensive trading strategy using various technical indicators and machine learning models.
-The primary focus is on optimizing trade execution and maximizing profits through algorithmic trading techniques.
+This project focuses on designing and implementing an algo-trading strategy using price-action concepts and support-resistance levels.
 ## Features

 1. **Price Action Concepts**: